Microsoft Tunnel for Microsoft Intune

 Many enterprise networks enforce network security for internet traffic using technologies like proxy servers, firewalls, SSL break and inspect, deep packet inspection, and data loss prevention systems.
 These technologies provide important risk mitigation for generic internet requests but can dramatically reduce performance, scalability, and the quality of end user experience when applied to Microsoft Tunnel Gateway and Intune service endpoints.

-The following outlines where break and inspect isn't supported.
+The following information outlines where break and inspect isn't supported.
 References are to the architecture diagram from the preceding section.

 Break and inspect is not supported in the following areas: